ddottyler/portfolio-react/README.md

 This project allowed me to improve my skills in ReactJS and was also especially helpful for me to improve in CSS.

+## Visiting the website

+This React app has been published through GitHub Pages and can be visited [here](https://ddottyler.github.io/portfolio-react/).

 ## How to start the project from the command line

 Clone this repo